Byju’s to launch in US, UK, other markets in May – TechCrunch

 “Powered by 11,000 qualified women teachers based in India engaging with students from English-speaking countries, Byju’s Future School is further targeting to penetrate deeper into non-English speaking markets such as Mexico and Brazil.
 The coding curriculum will also be available in Spanish and Portuguese, besides onboarding qualified women teachers who engage with students in these two countries.”

-Byju’s Future School plans to offer a range of subjects including music, english, fine arts and science, the startup told employees, and coding and math will be available at the launch.
+Byju’s Future School plans to offer a range of subjects including music, English, fine arts and science, the startup told employees, and coding and math will be available at the launch.